Online Gambling in Maryland (2026) | Laws, Sports Betting & Casino Guide

 Offshore Online Casinos

-Players in Maryland may seek offshore online casinos, though these operate outside state regulation.
+Players in Maryland may access offshore online casinos, though these operate outside state regulation.
 Maryland players face significant restrictions at most major offshore sites.

-CRITICAL: Maryland is on the restricted states list for the Bovada/Ignition network.
+CRITICAL NOTE for Maryland players: Maryland is on the restricted states list for the Bovada/Ignition network.
 Bovada, Ignition Casino, Cafe Casino, and Slots.LV do NOT accept Maryland players.
-Wild Casino (an independent operator) likely accepts Maryland players, but verify directly before use.
+Wild Casino (an independent operator not affiliated with the Bovada network) likely accepts Maryland players, but this should be verified directly.

 | Operator | Maryland Status | Notes |